 Duxbury Beach Piping Plover Guide

 Duxbury Beach is owned by the Duxbury Beach Reservation, Inc., a Massachusetts charitable corporation.
-The Reservation’s mission is to preserve Duxbury Beach to safeguard the adjacent bays and mainland, protect wildlife and vegetation, and provide recreational opportunities for all.
+The Reservation’s mission is to preserve Duxbury Beach to safeguard the adjacent bays and mainland, protect wildlife and vegetation while welcoming the public to enjoy.

 In 1986, Piping Plovers (Charadrius melodus) were listed as a threatened species under both the U.S. Endangered Species Act and the Massachusetts Endangered Species Act.
 Since 1991 Piping Plovers have nested on Duxbury Beach.
 Though the nesting population of Piping Plovers has continued to grow in Massachusetts and over two dozen pairs annually on Duxbury Beach, the Atlantic Coast population of Plovers as-a-whole is still in crisis.

 In order to allow vehicles to travel on the beach roadway, use parking lots, and have over-sand vehicle (ORV) access on the beach, Duxbury Beach Reservation, the owner of Duxbury Beach, successfully obtained a permit for increased management flexibility from MassWildlife under its Habitat Conservation Plan (HCP).
 Among other provisions, this Plan allows vehicles to travel in the vicinity of unfledged (non-flying) piping plover chicks on Duxbury Beach, but only under specified rules and conditions designed to protect the birds.

 Photos by Stewart Ting Chong